anmolsinghturka/Machine-Learning-TensorFlow-Django-Image-Prediction/README.md

-# TensorFlow and Django Machine Learning Immage Classification
+# TensorFlow and Django Machine Learning Image Classification
 This Machine Learning Model is Trained with dataset of 300 images and 3,989,027 parameters to Predict Images of Chair, Sofa, Bed Objects

 ![Alt text](products/static/images/demo-1.jpg?raw=true "demo-1")